John Stone (Australian politician): Politics

 An informal advisor to Queensland's longest-serving premier, Sir Joh Bjelke-Petersen, Stone was elected to the Australian Senate at the 1987 election representing Queensland, as a member of the pro-Bjelke-Petersen National Party.
 John Howard, Liberal Party leader at the time, appointed Stone as the Opposition finance spokesman.
 Following the release of the Coalition's One Australia immigration policy in 1988, Stone said: "Asian immigration has to be slowed.
 It's no use dancing around the bushes."

 In 1990, Stone left the Senate and contested the House of Representatives seat of Fairfax, his Senate place being taken by Bill O'Chee.
 Unsuccessful in his attempt to win Fairfax, he abandoned parliamentary life but remained very much in the public eye.

 Later activities

 After 1990, Stone was an outspoken critic of multiculturalism and a supporter of the Samuel Griffith Society, which he helped found.
 He had a column on economics and politics in The Australian Financial Review.
 Other Australian publications for which he wrote include The Sydney Morning Herald, the quarterly National Observer, and Quadrant.
-Stone was critical of the Howard Government for eroding the power of the states within the Australian federal system, regarding that as a departure from the long-standing Liberal/National coalition support for "states' rights".
+Stone was critical of the Howard government for eroding the power of the states within the Australian federal system, regarding that as a departure from the long-standing Liberal/National coalition support for "states' rights".
 However, in an article published in the March 2008 issue of Quadrant, Stone argued that Howard had been Australia's greatest Prime Minister.

 In June 2022, Stone was appointed Officer of the Order of Australia in the 2022 Queen's Birthday Honours for "distinguished service to the people and Parliament of Australia, and to public administration".

+Personal life and death

+In 1954, Stone married Nancy Hardwick, with whom he had five children.
+He died on 17 July 2025, at the age of 96.